I'm Nick Perkins

 Hello!
 I’m Nicholas Perkins, but you can call me Nick.
-Lead iOS Engineer specializing in Mobile Software Engineering.
-Experienced with all stages of the mobile development cycle for iOS applications.
+Current Development Manager at Codesmith Development, LLC.
+I was previously a Lead iOS Engineer specializing in Mobile Software Engineering.
+Experienced with all stages of the web and mobile development cycle for software applications.
 Well-versed in numerous programming languages including Swift, SwiftUI, Objective-C, PHP, HTML, and CSS.
 Strong background in design with a natural eye for making products simple and visually captivating.
 Challenges and new ideas excite me and I’m seeking to be culturally competent in international hearing and Deaf social circles.

 B4UFLY: Drone Airspace

 Kittyhawk partnered with the FAA to help them develop their B4UFLY app.
 If you ever buy a drone in the United States this app is listed in the manual for pilots to download to understand the airspace they are about to fly in.

 Enterprise iOS app to help drone pilots fly compliantly utilizing LAANC, admin created workflows, and a simple and informative in-flight experience.

 Kittyhawk Drone Ops & Airspace